Best Time to Visit Cornwall Coast Path and Ocean

 St. Michael’s Mount

-Visiting Cornwall in the Fall will bring somewhat cooler weather and increased chances of rain.
-However, there are still plenty of fine days to be had, especially in October.
+Visiting Cornwall in the fall will bring somewhat cooler weather and increased chances of rain.
+However, there are still plenty of fine days to be had, especially in September to early October.
 Most historic sites are still open during this season, but check ahead for timing.

-The end of October half term school break does tend to bring more people out to Cornwall, but typically not so many as you find during the Summer.
+The end of October half term school break does tend to bring more people out to Cornwall, but typically not so many as you find during the summer.
+By November, Cornwall is transitioning toward the winter season.

 Winter is quiet in Cornwall.
 You’ll still find an occasional crowd in popular towns like St. Ives and Padstow, but most of the region is peaceful this time of year.
 It can be a lovely retreat for significantly less cost.
 Explore foggy moors, tuck into a cozy pub, or sip a mug of tea and enjoy the view from your hotel.